nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-03-ira-glass-on-creative-gap.md

 To write simply, I must copy the styles of the authors that write simply and let their style melt with mine.

 Producing regularly is hard.
 It needs to be a habit.
-Even a habit of producing a short informative blog post.
-200 words consistently is better than 1000 words _occassionally_.
+Producing a short informative blog post of 200 words _consistently_ is better than 1000 words _occasionally_.

 Sucking at the craft you have a rich taste for _is the way_.
 I'll suck less as my volume of work continues to build.